✔ Get a free sample for every Rs. 500 of purchase

-- Make rasam by soaking and boiling the peel in water.
+- Rasam- By soaking and boiling the peel in water.
 Use 1 cup of water for every 2 kokum peels.
 Add salt and sugar to the mixture once boiled.
-On the side, briefly heat mustard seeds, chili and cumin in oil.
+On the side, briefly heat mustard seeds, chili, and cumin in oil.
 Add these spices to the kokum water concoction.
-Serve the rasam with rice or serve as a soup.
+Serve the rasam with rice or serve it as a soup.

-- Make kokum kadi, a famous sour, savory beverage made by combining dried coconut, salt and green chilies with kokum syrup and water.
+- Kokum Kadi- a famous sour, savory beverage made by combining dried coconut, salt, and green chilies with kokum syrup and water.

-- Make kokum tea, Bring water to boil in a medium pot, add kokum and let it simmer for a few minutes.
+- Kokum Tea- Bring water to boil in a medium pot, add kokum and let it simmer for a few minutes.
 Strain and serve hot.